Howie Severino

-Horacio "Howie" Gorospe Severino (born July 18, 1961) is a Filipino broadcast journalist, anchor, host, documentarist and podcaster who is currently working in GMA Network.
-He is best known for his work with the Philippine Center for Investigative Journalism, the Probe Team, and I-Witness.
+Horacio "Howie" Gorospe Severino (born July 18, 1961) is a Filipino broadcast journalist, anchor, host, documentarist and podcaster who is currently working in GMA Network, as consultant of GMA Integrated News, editor-at-large of GMA News Online, and is best known for hosting GMA Public Affairs' documentary program i-Witness.

+Severino is also notable for his works in Philippine Center for Investigative Journalism and The Probe Team.
 He has worked in print, television, and online media.

 Background

 Education

 He has said he wanted to be a journalist ever since he was in fifth grade.
-He graduated from Tufts University in Massachusetts with a History degree, magna cum laude, and received his master's degree from University of Sussex in the United Kingdom in Environment, Development, and Policy.
+He graduated from Tufts University in Massachusetts with a history degree, magna cum laude, and received his master's degree from University of Sussex in the United Kingdom in Environment, Development, and Policy.

 As a college student in Boston in the early 1980s, he got to know Benigno Aquino Jr., then in exile.
 After Aquino's assassination in 1983, Severino returned home to teach at his alma mater Ateneo de Manila High School, and join the anti-Marcos movement.
-He was arrested while taking pictures of a police dispersal of a student barricade in front of Ateneo campus on January 25, 1985, the same day as Lino Brocka and Behn Cervantes.
+He was arrested while taking pictures of a police dispersal of a student barricade in front of Ateneo campus on January 28, 1985, the same day as Lino Brocka and Behn Cervantes.
 Severino was detained for eight days in Fort Bonifacio, which was at the time a dreaded army camp and not yet the high-end commercial and residential hub that it is today.